ks379294/cse15l-lab-reports/lab5.md

 # Part 2
 In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn’t know before.

 This quarter, I learned how to use `jdb`.
 I've never used `jdb` to debug through `vim` before.
-I also discovered how to publish my `lab1.md` or `lab4.md` files.
-I've never had to publish a page before.
+This is useful for remote servers.
+I worked a lot with other people's code, like in last week where I had to give feedback on their code.
+I liked the suggested structure on how to evaluate code and how give feedback politely.
 I also got a lot of experience using the shell scripts.
 Before this class, I'd never used `test.sh` or similar files to run my tests.
 I would type everything in the terminal instead.